dbmdz/solr-ocrhighlighting/docs/indexing.md

 ]
 ```

-As before, multiple file paths are concatenated with the `+` character.
+As before, we concateneate multiple file paths with the `+` character.
 The source regions for each file are
 listed as **comma-separated byte-regions** inside of square brackets.

 The format of the regions is inspired by [Python's slicing syntax](https://docs.python.org/3/reference/expressions.html#slicings) and can take these forms: